 The artistic marketer creates exceptional content

-47% of B2B buyers go through about five pieces of unique content before reaching a buying decision or engaging with a salesperson.
+On average, B2B buyers consume 13 pieces of content before deciding on a vendor (FocusVision, via MarTech).
 As such, the demand for unique content keeps skyrocketing.
 Right-brain marketers can convert boring, technical, and complex content into engaging and easily understood content.
 For instance, a science-driven marketer can create a campaign showing analytics and graphs of how a product will help the customers.
-Still, artistic-driven marketers will structure the same campaign in a captivating and engaging story.
+Artistic-driven marketers will structure the same campaign in a captivating and engaging story.

 Right-brain marketers use intuition to decide